blinklet/blog-posts/python-classes-with-pyxel-game/python-classes-with-pyxel-game.md

 Create a small Pyxel program that displays an animation of a bird flapping its wings.
 In this example, write the program in the procedural style so we can contrast this version to a program written in the object-oriented style, later.

+## The bird sprite

-Re-use the bird sprites in the resource file *platformer.pyxres* from the [Pyxel examples](https://github.com/kitao/pyxel#try-pyxel-examples) you downloaded.
+Re-use the bird sprites in the resource file *platformer.pyxres*.
 The three bird sprites are on *Image 0* and are in (x, y) positions (0, 16), (8, 16), and (16, 16).
 Each sprite is eight pixels high, eight pixels wide, and shows the bird in a different animated position.

 ## Pyxel window